dlwicksell/nodem/README.md

 ## Important Notes ##

-The 'open' call works a bit differently than the Caché version; it does not require any arguments, and will connect with the database specified in the environment variable $ydb_gbldir (only applicable for YottaDB) or $gtmgbldir.
+The `open` call works a bit differently than the Caché version; it does not require any arguments, and will connect with the database specified in the environment variable $ydb_gbldir (only applicable for YottaDB) or $gtmgbldir.
-If you have more than one database and would like to connect to a different one than what is defined in your environment, you can pass an object, with a property called either 'globalDirectory' or 'namespace', defined as the path to your global directory file for that database, e.g.
+If you have more than one database and would like to connect to a different one than what is defined in your environment, you can pass an object, with a property called either `globalDirectory` or `namespace`, defined as the path to your global directory file for that database, e.g.

 ```javascript